 Dr Marguerite Schinkel

-Marguerite's main research interests are the experiences of those who are punished by the criminal justice system, the implications of these experiences for the philosophy and practice of punishment, how narratives are constructed and their impact on the way experiences are interpreted.
+My main research interests are the experiences of those who are punished by the criminal justice system and the implications of these experiences for the reconfiguration of punishment.

 My post-doctoral research examined how those who are repeatedly imprisoned for short periods make sense of the series of punishments they undergo.
 It involved up to three rounds of life history interviews with 37 men and women with long penal careers in 2014, 2016 and 2018/19.
 The research has been developed into a graphic novel and website, both available at my-sentence.com, as well as a learning resource for Modern Studies teaching in Scotland.
 For my doctoral research at the University of Edinburgh, I examined how long-term prisoners give meaning to their sentence.